The Bear (play): Reception

 The play had its premiere in Korsh Theatre in Moscow on October 28, 1888.
 The Bear was a success from the start.
 In Chekhov's lifetime it brought in regular royalties, and it has constantly been revived on both professional and amateur stages worldwide since.
 Chekhov, who often referred to his own writing in self-deprecating ways, remarked on his success: "I've managed to write a stupid vaudeville which, owing to the fact that it is stupid, is enjoying surprising success."

 Adaptations

 The play is the basis for operas by Dominick Argento (The Boor, 1957), William Walton (The Bear, 1967) and Ulysses Kay (The Boor, 1968).
-It was also the inspiration for the second act of the 1979 musical A Day in Hollywood/A Night in the Ukraine, which cleverly transformed the story into a Marx Brothers comedy.
+It was also the inspiration for the second act of the 1979 musical A Day in Hollywood/A Night in the Ukraine, which transformed the story into a Marx Brothers comedy.

 On October 12, 1950, The Nash Airflyte Theater presented The Boor, starring Fredric March, on CBS-TV.
 It was adapted for an episode of the radio show On Stage in 1953.
 Walter Brown Newman wrote the script as a western, and Cathy Lewis, Elliott Lewis, Byron Kane, and Horace Murphy starred.
 In 2000 it was made into a short film, Speed for Thespians, in which a group of actors put on The Bear on a New York City bus.